 Colleen Burns, director IBM's Influencer Engagement Team, He shared the conviction that IBM employees are one of the largest sources of influence.
 Los IBMers (so employees call themselves), play a critical role in helping to set the agenda, and build and cultivate relationships.

 The program IBM Redbooks Thought Leaders Social Media Residency It is a great example.
-It was designed to create a network of blogs on leadership and help motivate IBM technicians to establish their your personal brand social.
+It was designed to create a network of blogs on leadership and help motivate IBM technicians to establish their management social.
 Since its inception in 2011, the 200 Program participants have created about 2.000 blogs 11 different topics.
 In fact, their 800 publications have accumulated more than one million visits and follow up.